Our mission is to provide free health care for Newtown residents over the age of 16 who

 We are a member of the General Federation of Women's Clubs, an international organization.
 As a member of the General Federation of Women's Club, the world's largest and oldest women's service organization, we are dedicated to enhancing the lives of others through volunteer service.
 The club schedules a luncheon meeting for the third Thursday of each month, September through May.
 Prospective new members may call Marg Studley (203-426-3651) or Eloise DiCandido (203-426-2477).

 The VNA meets the first Tuesday of every month, September through June.
 In September, the meeting is on the second Tuesday and is also the Annual Meeting.
-All meetings are in the Old Courtoom of the Edmond Town Hall.
-With the cooperation of Bethel VNA (203-792-0864) and Danbury VNA (203-792-4120), the Newtown association provides nursing, physical therapy, and nursing aide services to Newtown residents.
+All meetings are held in the Council Chambers at the Municipal Center.
+With the cooperation of the Bethel VNA (203-792-0864) and Danbury VNA (203-792-4120), we are able to offer nursing, physical therapy and nursing aide services to Newtown residents.
+VNA 203-364-0803

 Spay & Neuter Association of Newtown, (SNAN)